 School support continues from community supermarket stores

-10 schools now have the opportunity to win £500 ahead of their return this September.
+Ten schools now have the opportunity to win £500 ahead of their return this September – though shoppers now have only days to get their nominations in.

 Shoppers are invited to nominate their local schools to receive the cash, via QR codes which can be scanned in-store.
 From textbooks to sports equipment and classroom upgrades, the winning schools can spend the £500 on whatever is most needed this new school year.